matryer/xbar/README.md

   * `date.1m.sh` would refresh every minute.

-Most plugins will come with a default, but you can change it to anything you like:
+Most plugins will come with a default, but you can change it to anything you like using the app:

   * 10s - ten seconds
-  * 1m -
+  * 1m - one  minute
-  minute
   * 2h - two hours
   * 1d - a day